formalsec/explode-js/bench/README.md

 - **Claim 4** *(RQ4 - Section 6.4): Necessity of Explode.js Components.*
 The core techniques of Explode.js (VISes and lazy values) are key to its effectiveness.

-This section contains instructions to reproduce the experiments that support the claims of the paper.
+This section provides instructions for reproducing the experiments that support the claims of the paper.
-These experiments result in the tables and plots presented in the paper, which can be used to validate the results.
+These experiments result in the tables presented in the paper, which can be used to validate the results.

-**Timeouts.** The analysis of each package has a pre-defined timeout of 10 minutes.
+**Timeouts.** For all experiments, the analysis of each package has a predefined timeout of 10 minutes.
-This parameter can affect the results produced, since different machines may experience a different number of timeouts.
+This parameter can affect the results produced, as different machines may experience varying numbers of timeouts.
-Consequently, there can be slight variations in the results, but all claims are expected to verified.
+Consequently, there may be slight variations in the results, but all claims are expected to be verified.

 **Paper Discrepancies.** FIXME

 ## B.1.
 Claims 1 and 3

-The goal of this section is to confirm the results presented in Sections 6.1 and 6.2 of the paper;
+The goal of this section is to confirm the results presented in Sections 6.1 and 6.3 of the paper;
-specifically those of Tables 3 and 6, which we reproduce below:
+specifically those of Tables 3 and 6, which we reproduce below.

+To reproduce the results of these tables, one must first run Explode.js, FAST, and NodeMedic-Fine in the Vulcan and SecBench.js datasets.
+In the following, we explain how to do this separately for each tool.

 **Table 3.
 [Effectiveness]**